IHEC/ihec-metadata/README.md

 # ihec-metadata

-This is the repo for the IHEC metadata standards
+This respository contains the IHEC metadata standards

+These standards are followed by all IHEC members when depositing data to the public sequence archives.